Lagrangian skeleta of very affine complete intersections: Introduction

 \subsection{Relations to existing work}

-Finally, we explain the relationship of the present paper to the existing work related to the setting of open Batyrev--Borisov complete intersections.
+Finally, we explain the relationship between the thesis and previous work applicable to the setting of open Batyrev--Borisov complete intersections.

-Most notably, the mirror construction of Abouzaid--Auroux--Katzarkov from \cite{aak} gives a Landau--Ginzburg model $(Y_{AAK},W_{AAK})$ that is SYZ-mirror to a general very affine complete intersection $X$, which is different from the one that we consider.
-In the special case when $X$ is an open BBCI, our mirror turns out to be derived equivalent to theirs by Knörrer periodicity (see Remark \ref{remark:aak-mirror}).
-The other direction of HMS for this construction, i.e., identifying $D^b(X)$ with the Fukaya--Seidel category of $(Y_{AAK},W_{AAK})$, has been explored in \cite{aa} by introducing the \emph{fibrewise wrapped Fukaya category}.
+Most notably, the mirror construction of Abouzaid--Auroux--Katzarkov from \cite{aak} gives a Landau--Ginzburg model $(Y_{AAK},W_{AAK})$ that is SYZ-mirror to a general very affine complete intersection $Z$, which is different from the one that we consider.
+In the special case when $Z$ is an open BBCI, our mirror turns out to be derived equivalent to theirs by Knörrer periodicity (see Remark \ref{remark:aak-mirror}).
+The other direction of HMS for this construction, i.e. identifying $\coh(Z)$ with the Fukaya--Seidel category of $(Y_{AAK},W_{AAK})$, has been explored in \cite{aa} by introducing the \emph{fibrewise wrapped Fukaya category}.
 The direction of HMS that is of interest to us has been discussed in recent work \cite{msz}.
 Their methods are, however, quite different from ours, since the aforementioned paper heavily relies on a gluing construction of Weinstein manifolds to avoid computing the global skeleton.
 Another distinction is that we restrict our attention to a particular class of complete intersections (analogously to how \cite{GS22} only treat hypersurfaces whose tropicalisation has a single compact complementary region), but obtain more results in that specific setting.

-Another related idea is generalising the strategy of gluing together pieces that look like mirrors to toric varieties, which underlies the construction of \emph{fanifolds} in \cite{GS23}.
+Another related idea is generalising the strategy of gluing together pieces that look like mirrors to smooth toric stacks, which underlies the construction of \emph{fanifolds} in \cite{GS23}.
 Even though the skeleta we determine here admit stratifications into the same pieces, it is not clear how our setting relates to the framework of fanifolds.
-The key difference is that fanifolds are constructed through an inductive procedure of generalised Weinstein handle attachments, whereas the spaces we consider naturally arise from an algebraic variety, so it is unclear how to compare the two without a neighbourhood theorem for singular Lagrangian skeleta.
+The key difference is that fanifolds are constructed through an inductive procedure of generalised Weinstein handle attachments, whereas the spaces we consider naturally arise from algebraic varieties, so it is unclear how to compare the two without a neighbourhood theorem for singular Lagrangian skeleta.